John Lennon

 As a performer, writer or co-writer, Lennon had 25 number-one singles in the Billboard Hot 100 chart.
-Double Fantasy, his best-selling album, won the 1981 Grammy Award for Album of the Year.
-In 1982, Lennon won the Brit Award for Outstanding Contribution to Music.
+Double Fantasy, his second-best-selling non-Beatles album, won the 1981 Grammy Award for Album of the Year.
+That year, he won the Brit Award for Outstanding Contribution to Music.
 In 2002, Lennon was voted eighth in a BBC history poll of the 100 Greatest Britons.
-Rolling Stone ranked him the fifth-greatest singer and 38th greatest artist of all time.
+Rolling Stone ranked him the fifth-greatest singer and 38th-greatest artist of all time.
 He was inducted into the Songwriters Hall of Fame (in 1997) and the Rock and Roll Hall of Fame (twice, as a member of the Beatles in 1988 and as a solo artist in 1994).